PhilipVinc/NeuralQuantum.jl/README.md

 Neural-Network representations of mixed quantum states and to find the Steady- State of dissipative Quantum Systems with variational Montecarlo schemes.

-This code has been developed while working on [Variational neural network ansatz for steady states in open quantum systems](https://arxiv.org/abs/1902.10104), by [F. Vicentini] et al. Phys Rev Lett in press (2019).
+This code has been developed while working on [Variational neural network ansatz for steady states in open quantum systems](https://arxiv.org/abs/1902.10104), by [F. Vicentini] et al. [Phys Rev Lett 122, 250503 (2019)](https://link.aps.org/doi/10.1103/PhysRevLett.122.250503).

 ## Installation
 To Install `NeuralQuantum.jl`, run the following commands to install all